Mary Lou Fulton College for Teaching and Learning Innovation policies

 To be restored to good academic standing:

-2. Students must meet the expectations of any individualized growth plan related to satisfactory academic progress or professionalism while in the program.
+2. Students must meet the expectations of any Professional Improvement Plan related to satisfactory academic progress or professionalism while in the program.

 3. Graduate students must meet satisfactory academic progress requirements as stated by the Graduate College.

-Note: A student on academic probation or academic suspension for lack of satisfactory progress in one area (e.g., academic progress or professional responsibilities) who subsequently fails to maintain good standing in the other area will be recommended for dismissal.
+Note: A student on college academic probation or college academic suspension for lack of satisfactory progress in one area (e.g., academic progress or professional responsibilities) who subsequently fails to maintain good standing in the other area will be recommended for dismissal.
 Return to good standing requires satisfactory progress in both areas during the time on probation.
-Sequential semesters of probation for repeated failures to maintain satisfactory progress will not be considered.
+Sequential semesters of probation for repeated failures to maintain satisfactory progress are not considered.

 A. These professional dispositions are assessed by faculty, staff, cooperating teachers, school districts and community partners.

-All MLFTC students are expected to demonstrate the following:
+All MLFC students are expected to demonstrate the following:

 Evidenced by: